 AboutBlogMediaTags

-5 Ways to Delete a Column in Pandas DataFrame
+How to Delete a Column in Pandas (5 Methods With Examples)

 Runcell Team,

 Cleaning a dataset often means removing columns that are redundant, duplicated, or just not useful for the analysis at hand.
-Pandas—the go-to Python library for tabular data—offers several ways to drop columns.
 Below are five practical approaches, complete with runnable examples and tips on when to reach for each one.

 For the snippets below, start with the same sample DataFrame so you can see how each method behaves: